Paliak/PaliaksNotes/docs/CozyHosting/index.md

 Nmap done: 1 IP address (1 host up) scanned in 6.25 seconds
 ```

 Quite a few odd ports open.
-Let's start a more in depth scan and take a look at the website on port 80.
+Let’s start a more in depth scan and take a look at the website on port 80.

 ```BASH
 $ sudo nmap -sT -sU -sC -sV -oA recon/nmap/full -p- -v3 --min-rate 10000 $TARGET
 $ firefox http://$TARGET &
 ```

-We're redirected to `http://cozyhosting.htb/` but since there's no DNS server to resolve the domain and the server seemingly only responding to requests targeted at `cozyhosting.htb` the page doesn't load.
-Let's add `cozyhosting.htb` to `/etc/hosts`:
+We’re redirected to `http://cozyhosting.htb/` but since there’s no DNS server to resolve the domain and the server seemingly only responding to requests targeted at `cozyhosting.htb` the page doesn’t load.
+Let’s add `cozyhosting.htb` to `/etc/hosts`:

 ```bash
 $ sudo bash -c "echo ${TARGET} cozyhosting.htb >> /etc/hosts"